Cosmian/mse-home-cli/README.md

                 app_name
 ```

-The microservice is now up, and evidences have been automatically collected.
+Now, evidences have been automatically collected and the microservice is up.

-Evidences are useful for the code provider to verify the trustworthiness of the running application.
+Evidences are essential for the code provider to verify the trustworthiness of the running application.

-The files `workspace/sgx_operator/evidence.json` and `workspace/sgx_operator/args.toml` can now be shared with the other participants.
+The file `workspace/sgx_operator/evidence.json` can now be shared with the other participants.

 ### Check the trustworthiness of the application